rageA/learningAngular/readme.md

 # part 5 - basic routing

 In this section we learn about how to create basic routes. how to pass data in the parameter.

+# part 7 - basic form

+- learn the basic of creating a form using ReactiveFormsModule. remember to declare it in the import otherwise in the HTML it wont like it when you bind the form.